µÚÒ»³Ô¹ÏÍø

 Supporting Grade Level Reading & Award: A program that helps reluctant and eager readers alike develop and strengthen their love of reading by offering fun books, engaging activities, and the voice to vote for their favorite books of the year.
 Book sets are distributed using an equity lens prioritizing schools that are under-resourced.

-For low-income youth, simple access to books is the main barrier to reading engagement.
+Summer Reading Program: For low-income youth, simple access to books is the main barrier to reading engagement.
 This annual summer program provides books for all ages and focuses on habituating reading through challenges, incentives, and programs.

 ACCESSIBILITY & INCLUSION